Written By: Chloe Wilson BSc(Hons) Physiotherapy

 It can take three to six months to fully recover from Trench Foot and prompt treatment is essential to prevent gangrene and possible foot amputation.

-The medical term for Trench Foot is Non Freezing Cold Injury (NFCI) and it is also known as Immersion Foot or Crumpet Foot.
 Here we will look at the causes, symptoms, treatment options, recovery process and how to prevent trench feet.
 You can also find out which celebrities have suffered from this problem!

-Trench Foot is caused by prolonged exposure to damp, cold conditions and poor environmental hygiene.
-The blood vessels constrict in an attempt to keep warm by reducing blood flow to the extremities.
+With immersion foot, the blood vessels constrict in an attempt to keep warm by reducing blood flow to the extremities.
 This reduces the amount of oxygen and nutrients to the feet which can result in tissue and nerve damage.

 The classic presentation of NFCI is a cold, swollen, white/grey foot that can feel numb, heavy, painful and prickly.

 In the early stages of trench feet, blood vessels constrict in cold, moist conditions resulting in a lack of oxygen to the tissues.
-The feet become cold, numb and mildly swollen, painful and discoloured.

 If Trench Foot is allowed to progress, tissue and nerve damage occur.
 Swelling increases and a constant pins and needles sensation develops.
 In extreme cases of Crumpet Foot, blisters and ulcers develop, skin starts to peel off and tissues begin to die, resulting in gangrene.